Linen is perhaps the worlds oldest textile and is derived from varieties of the Flax plant.

 The exhibition has evolved through the generous participation of many people during our two year research period.
 For our Exhibition in Edinburgh we have designed additional stations to reflect this:

-Exhibition Design was in collaboration with artist Nick Sargent at launch in Leith and at Dovecot with designer Lorna Brown.
+Exhibition Design was in collaboration with artist Nick Sargent at Custom Lane and at Dovecot with designer Lorna Brown.

-Installation was supervised by Nick Sargent in Leith, James Mackay on tour and Eric Schumacher at Dovecot.
+Installation was by Nick Sargent at Custom Lane, James Mackay on our 2018 tour and Eric Schumacher at Dovecot Studios.